 Erasmus + scholarships / Mobilities outside Europe

 Since 2014, the School has been involved in the Erasmus + “International Credit Mobility” project.
-This project, which covers 6 of our partners outside Europe (Argentina, Lebanon, Morocco, Russia, Tunisia, and Vietnam) for incoming students, also offers support for our Masters students wishing to study in Morocco and Russia.
+This project, which covers 6 of our partners outside Europe (Canada, Iran, Russia and Tunisia) for incoming students, also offers support for our Masters students wishing to study in those countries.

 Students at the School can receive support from the European Commission, with travel expenses and a monthly allowance of up to 650 euros.
 For information, contact: email@example.com